Deep Learning-Based Human Pose Estimation: A Survey: 2D human pose estimation

-Human poses in video sequences are (3D) spatio-temporal signals.
-Therefore, modeling the spatio-temporal information is important for HPE from videos.
+\textbf{Human poses in video sequences} are (3D) spatio-temporal signals.
+Therefore, modeling spatio-temporal information is important for HPE from videos.
 Jain et al. \cite{jain2014modeep} designed a two-branch CNN framework to incorporate both color and motion features within frame pairs to build an expressive temporal-spatial model in HPE.
-Pfister et al. \cite{pfister2015flowing} proposed a convolutional network that is able to utilize temporal context information from multiple frames by using optical flow to align predicted heatmaps from neighbouring frames.
-Different from the previous video-based methods which are computationally intensive, Luo et al. \cite{luo2018lstm} introduced a recurrent structure for HPE with Long Short-Term Memory (LSTM) \cite{hochreiter1997long} to capture temporal geometric consistency and dependency from different frames.
-This method results in a faster speed in training the HPE network for videos.
-Zhang et al. \cite{zhang2020key} introduced a key frame proposal network for capturing spatial and temporal information from frames and a human pose interpolation module for efficient video-based pose estimation.
+Pfister et al. \cite{pfister2015flowing} proposed a CNN that can utilize temporal context information from multiple frames by using optical flow to align predicted heatmaps from neighboring frames.
+Different from the previous video-based methods which are computationally intensive, Luo et al. \cite{luo2018lstm} introduced a recurrent structure with Long Short-Term Memory to capture temporal geometric consistency and dependency from different frames.
+This method results in faster training time for the HPE network for videos.
+Zhang et al. \cite{zhang2020key} introduced a keyframe proposal network for capturing spatial and temporal information from frames, and a human pose interpolation module for efficient video-based HPE.